swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 #### Use Unicode word boundaries

-By default, matching word boundaries with the `\b` and `Anchor.wordBoundary` anchors uses Unicode default word boundaries, specified as Unicode [level 2 regular expression support][level2-word-boundaries].
+By default, matching word boundaries with the `\b` and `Anchor.wordBoundary` anchors uses Unicode default word boundaries, specified as [Unicode level 2 regular expression support][level2-word-boundaries].

 Disabling the `w` option switches to [simple word boundaries][level1-word-boundaries], finding word boundaries at points in the input where `\b\B` or `\B\b` match.
-Depending on the other matching options that are enabled, this may be more compatible with the behavior other regular expression engines.
+Depending on the other matching options that are enabled, this may be more compatible with the behavior other regex engines.

 As shown in this example, the default matching behavior finds the whole first word of the string, while the match with simple word boundaries stops at the apostrophe: